In Italian, there is a color named Terra

 Pressum.
 In English it is “Raw Sienna Earth”The highly

-technical name for the color is “brownish” or “like, you
+technical name for the color is “brownish” or “like,

-the paint, you die.
-(That may
+paint, you die.
+(That may be

-paint your house that color, however, you may raise fewer
+your house that color, however, you may raise fewer

 eyebrows than if you go with Naples yellow (something like

-color of the Asian shrub Rhamnus cathartica),
+Asian shrub Rhamnus cathartica), also

-spray-paint cans are not going to get along.
+not going to get along.

 Why should I care?
 I’m